Sly-Ry/PassGen/README.md

 I wanted to create a site where a user could create a personalized password for themselves in case they couldn't create one for themselves.

 ## Installation
-click the link to pull up the website - https://sly-ry.github.io/PassGen/
+Click the link to pull up the website - https://sly-ry.github.io/PassGen/

 (As of right now, PassGen is only available through GitHub)